 “no provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”

 This means that customer review websites are not considered “publishers” of any third-party comments found on their website and thus cannot be found liable for slander for these statements.
 However, other creative means of getting false reviews taken down have been recently employed and have led to some promising developments.
 One Massachusetts attorney, for example, has received a court ruling granting him the copyright ownership of a negative comment containing defamatory statements about his law practice which a website refused to remove.
 He now can presumably sue the website in order to take the offending comment down, but whether this tactic is ultimately successful will be interesting for free speech advocates and individuals who rely on social media and the word of mouth promotional power of the internet for their businesses.

 There isn’t a tremendous amount of case law on the issues which arise when free speech rights conflict with a business’ right to protect its reputation.
 But as the Courts grapple with these emerging issues it is important for small businesses to remain vigilant and closely monitor online review websites and to remember that there are options available to protect their online reputations.

-If you have questions about online business reputation protection, contact the business attorneys at The Jacobs Law, LLC today.
-We can help you protect your business reputation.
+If you have questions about online business reputation protection, contact the business lawyers at The Jacobs Law, LLC today.
+We can help you protect your business interests.